Common Law Marriage Attorney in League City

 Serving Clear Lake, Friendswood and the surrounding areas

 While most people assume that the only way to make it official is to say “I do” and to ensure that the wedding is officiated by a judge, minister, or someone who is ordained, the fact is that in Texas, common law marriage is recognized.
 If you have questions about common law marriage, common law divorce, and common issues that arise in such unions (like whether or not you need a pre-nup), our team at Musemeche Law, P.C. can help.
-Please reach out to us directly today to learn more about common law marriage in Texas.
+Please reach out to our Texas Board of Legal Specialization-certified family law specialist today to learn more about common law marriage in Texas.

 What is a Common Law Marriage?